mrkelly/lato/README.md

 # Lato #

-Lato web font package with fint files, less, and CSS.
+Lato web font package with fint files, less, scss, and CSS.
 Why?
 Because Google's font CDN is slow and occasionally doesn't work.

 ## Use ##